Chart Color Schemes

 Acacia Ridge was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Acacia Ridge has a high level of cultural diversity, with 38.0% of its population born overseas and 35.0% speaking a language other than English at home.
-Christianity is the dominant religion in Acacia Ridge, making up 42.9% of its population.
-Islam is notably overrepresented compared to Greater Brisbane, comprising 11.3%.
+Christianity is the predominant religion in Acacia Ridge, making up 42.9% of people there, compared to a Greater Brisbane average of approximately 1%.
+Islam is significantly overrepresented in Acacia Ridge, comprising 11.3% of its population, which is substantially higher than the regional average of around 2%.

 Frequently Asked Questions - Diversity